 - Make healthy choices.
-This may not be the time for a huge habit overhaul, but give some thought to keeping alcohol use and healthy food choices front and center.
-Exercise too.
-Doing so will help keep hormones in better balance and you’ll just feel better overall.
+This may not be the time for a huge habit overhaul, but give some thought to keeping alcohol use down and healthy food choices front and center.
+Exercise, too.
+Doing so will help keep hormones in better balance, and you’ll just feel better overall.

-- Let the “supply chain” issues work in your favor.
-I highly recommend NOT spending your precious time and energy running around trying to find gifts that are in short supply.
-Gift cards and checks are always perfect, if not super-original!
+- Don’t max out the credit card.
+I highly recommend NOT spending your precious time and money on more “stuff” that no one needs.
+Consider giving experiences.
+And gift cards and checks are always perfect, if not super-original!
 Or consider making charitable donations in honor of loved ones.

-- Check-in on your neighbors.
+- Check in on your neighbors.
 Social isolation is still a big challenge, especially for the elderly.
-Spending the holidays alone may exacerbate depression that people around you may be experiencing.
+Spending the holidays alone may exacerbate the depression that people around you may be experiencing.
 Reach out to say hello and let others know you are thinking about them.
 This is a mood-lifter on its own!